cschwarz68/TrailerBackerUpper/docs/chris_notes.md

 HOW TO IMPLEMENT:
 1. Camera: Done (mostly; video writing is broken but I don't really care about it at the moment)
-2. State Handler: Working on [`car_controller.py`](../src/car_controller.py) to keep track of state information; MPC code will poll the Car Controller for its necessary state information
+2. State Handler: Working on [`state_information.py`](../src/state_information.py) to keep track of state information; MPC code will poll the Car Controller for its necessary state information
 3. Model predictive control: Need to discuss with Dr. Schwarz since I am bad at math but this is the basic idea: Get all necessary state information via image processing, center of the two lanes lines is the axis and corrections are made to keep the vehicle alligned with it.

+EXTREMELY WEIRD ISSUE:
+Streaming multithreadedly causes controller lag??????
+I genuinely cannot figure out why.
+Have reverted to single-threaded streaming.

+PROBLEM: Lanes are not detected when using threaded camera.
+More accurately, they are detected for a couple seconds upon entering autonomous mode, then one lane is lost, then both are lost.
+It is not the case that all image processing is broken.
+Speed detection has worked just fine, (not yet incorporated into the autonomous modes, but it did work with threaded camera.)
+Also, in autonomous reverse, the angle of the trailer is aquired with no issue; it is only lane detection that doesn't work.
+Perhaps the delay in-between frame captures from the camera blocking was beneficial?

+UPDATE: It is specifically edge detection that is not working.
+I'm really not sure why.
+Other image processing functions appear to work without error, and the raw images (changed to RGB and rotated) look the same visually as the did before.

+UPDATE: The Gaussian blur in `edge_detector` makes the lanes (as well as almost anything else) invisible to the canny function.
+Disabling the results in too many edges being detected (carpet, trailer, things in the office) I'm going home I will deal with this later